 Bill Traylor was 85 years old when he began making art.
 With a pencil and scraps of cardboard Traylor made almost 1500 artworks of dogs, horses, cats, and men, and women dancing, walking, smoking, building strange buildings and chasing animals.
-It’s an incredible body of work—graphic silhouettes in black, green, brown, and blue.
+It’s an entire world in graphic silhouettes of black, green, brown, and blue.
 The figures are naively rendered but exuberant.
 They float in a featureless background, but hum with the individual motivations and fascinations of their rich internal lives.

 Bill Traylor is unique in the canon of art as a witness to nearly 100 years of black American history.
 Traylor was born into slavery on the John Getson Traylor near Pleasant Hill Alabama in 1853.
-He turned ten the year of the emancipation proclamation in the third long year of the Civil War, Biographical info is patchy for Traylor, but he would have navigated his teens during the massacres and mob violence against black communities during the Reconstruction years.
+He turned ten the year of the emancipation proclamation in the third long year of the Civil War, Biographical info is patchy for Traylor, but he navigated his teens during the massacres and mob violence against black communities that marred the Reconstruction years.

 Got questions, comments or corrections about Bill Traylor?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.